 "Scientists and engineers seem able to predict only a fraction of the difficulty they are likely to face in a specific project.
-Much of it simply crops up unexpectedly" (McNaugher, 1987, p.
-66).
+Much of it simply crops up unexpectedly."
+(McNaugher, 1987, p.
+66)

-In fact, even programs intended to be simple can have complications, and the 737MAX was anything but simple.
+In fact, even programs intended to be simple can have complications, and the 737MAX was apparently more complicated than originally believed.
 The A320neo is mostly a re-engined A320.
 The new 737MAX required more complex modifications to reduce drag and a need to reposition the engines.
-The new engines were almost 40% larger and weighed almost double those of the 737NG.
+The new engines (LEAP 1B) were almost 40% larger and weighed almost double those of the 737NG (CFM-56).
 The new plane was longer and had a wider wingspan.
-What Boeing couldn't change was the height without having to redesign the landing gear which would have threatened both the development schedule and quick FAA certification (Tkacik, 2019).
+What Boeing couldn't change was the height above airport ramps without having to redesign the landing gear, which would have threatened both the development schedule and quick FAA certification (Tkacik, 2019).